 Details regarding the academic progress of each student are documented by the institution.
-All students must maintain minimum standards of satisfactory academic progress as measured by the student's cumulative grade point average.
-The minimum acceptable GPA (grade point average) for undergraduate students is 2.0.
-Should an individual student's grade point average fall below 2.0, the student will be placed on academic probation.
-During the ensuing enrollment sessions the student will receive remedial guidance from the President, Program Director or Vice President of Academic Affairs and Academic Dean, and additional assignments or projects may be required to assure that the student is benefiting from the instruction.
+All students must maintain minimum standards of satisfactory academic progress as measured by the student's cumulative grade point average and pace.
+The minimum acceptable GPA (grade point average) is 3.0.
+Should an individual student's grade point average fall below 3.0, the student will be placed on academic probation.
+During the ensuing enrollment sessions the student will receive remedial guidance from the President, Program Director, or Director of Education, and additional assignments or projects may be required to assure that the student is benefiting from the instruction.
 The early identification of those students who are experiencing academic difficulty will assist the institution in providing the additional guidance that may provide a remedy.
 Students who do not meet minimum standards of satisfactory academic progress or demonstrate barriers to learning including social, emotional, and physical health deficits may be placed on Academic and/or Administrative Hold.
 This status is meant to work with the student and help them address their barriers to learning through time, advising, or other means.